InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/secure-innersource.md

 Most importantly, the changes implemented through this pattern lead to more code being shared between teams, and closed source will no longer be the obvious default.

-- Definition of sharing levels for repositories, with accompanying guidance of which level to use for what type of repository contents.
-- Increased InnerSource awareness in Security team
-- Increased security awareness in engineering teams
-- Increased collaboration between ISPO, Engineering and Security teams
-- More code will be shared between teams, closed source is no longer the obvious default
-- Concrete implementation of security practices, potentially (partially) automated.

 # Known Instances